icheckteam/ichain/README.md

 After building the source code successfully.
 You should see two executable programs:

 - `ichaind`: The node command line program for node control
-- `ichaincli`: Chương trình dòng lệnh khách hàng thực thi giao dịch
+- `ichaincli`: The command line program for client control

 ### Public test network and sync node deployment